chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 Very simple approach that allows focusing on writing the docs without any technical distraction.

-However, somehow surprisingly, using the same `markdown` files to  produce a printable pdf file for the documentation is not as straightforward as expected.
+However, somehow surprisingly, using the same `markdown` files to  produce a printable pdf file for the documentation is not as straightforward as was expected.

 ## A typical  markdown file